hermeznetwork/hermez-node/cli/node/README.md

   monitor the size of the folder to avoid running out of space.
 - The node requires a PostgreSQL database.
 The parameters of the server and database must be set in the `PostgreSQL` section.
+- The node requires a web3 RPC server to work.
+The node has only been tested with geth and may not work correctly with other ethereum nodes implementations.

 ## Building